 Nudie jeans only work with organic, fair trade, or recycled cotton; and strive to take responsibility for their sourcing practices from raw material to the product's end of life.

-To that end, they are members of the Fair Wear Foundation, a third-party non-profit organization that works in partnership with brands, factories, and NGOs to verify and improve conditions at the level of suppliers.
+To that end, they are members of the Fair Wear Foundation.
+This third-party non-profit organization works in partnership with brands, factories, and NGOs to verify and improve conditions at the level of suppliers.
 They also offer a look into where all of their products come from.

-Nudie Jeans Corporate responsibility
+Nudie Jeans Corporate Responsibility

 Outerknown's fabrics & materials